Walter 'Fritz' Mondale, former vice president under Jimmy Carter, dead at 93 - KESQ

 “Joe in the White House certainly helps,” he added in reference to President Joe Biden.
 “I always knew it would be okay if I arrived some place and was greeted by one of you!”

 In the final days of his life, Mondale received calls from many supporters and leaders.
-He was alert and able to have conversations, Tunheim said, including what a White House official described as a final call over the weekend with Biden, who was close to Mondale.
+He was alert and able to have conversations, Tunheim said, including what a White House official described as a final call over the weekend with Biden.

+Biden memorialized Mondale on Monday, calling him a “dear friend and mentor.”
+He said the Minnesota Democrat was one of the first people to greet him in the Senate, and was his first call when former President Barack Obama asked him to consider the vice presidency.
+“It was Walter Mondale who defined the vice presidency as a full partnership, and helped provide a model for my service,” Biden said in a statement.

 Born to a Methodist minister and music teacher in southern Minnesota in 1928, the former Democratic vice president was a steadfast supporter of social justice.
 By the time he graduated from the University of Minnesota Law School, he was deeply involved in the Democratic-Farmer-Labor Party — Minnesota’s wing of the Democratic Party.